-For Q3 2020, COVID-19 has had a minimal impact to the Company's income as shown by the fact that there where no defaults or no bounced cheques on its mortgage loans.
+For the nine months ended September 30, 2021, COVID-19 has had a minimal impact to the Company's income as shown by the fact that there were no defaults or no bounced cheques on its mortgage loans.
 The Company did not receive any request to default mortgages as of the date of this MD&A. Given the current situation, the Company is still expecting positive operating cash flows for the foreseeable future.

-While the precise impact of the COVID-19 pandemic remains unknown, it has introduced uncertainty and volatility in global markets and economies.
-The Company is monitoring developments and is prepared for impacts related to COVID19.
+The Company continues to monitor developments and is prepared for impacts related to COVID-19.
 The Company has a comprehensive pandemic and business continuity plan that ensures its readiness to appropriately address and mitigate any business risks and impacts to investors and borrowers.

-RECENT DEVELOPMENTS AND OUTLOOK
+RECENT DEVELOPMENTS

-(as of September 30, 2020)
+(as of September 30, 2021)